timgaleckas/hierarchical_config/README.markdown

 ## What is it

-HierarchicalConfig is a library that implments a strategy for configuring an application in a static, declarative, robust, and intuitive way
+HierarchicalConfig is a library that implements a strategy for configuring an application in a static, declarative, robust, and intuitive way

 ## Principles